Anna Karenina (1996 TV series)

 Anna Karenina (stylized as Annakarenina) is a Philippine television drama series broadcast by GMA Network.
-Directed by Gil Tejada Jr., it stars Antoinette Taus, Sunshine Dizon and Kim delos Santos in the title role.
-It premiered on November 10, 1996 on the network's Sunday afternoon line up replacing Lovingly Yours, Helen.
+Directed by Gil Tejada Jr., it stars Antoinette Taus, Sunshine Dizon and Kim delos Santos all in the title role.
+It premiered on November 10, 1996 on the network's Sunday afternoon line up.
 The series concluded on April 28, 2002, with a total of 286 episodes.
-It was replaced by Kahit Kailan in its timeslot.